Skip to main content

 kubectl exec -n crowdsec -it $(kubectl get pods -n crowdsec -l type=lapi -o name) -- cscli metrics show bouncers

-High numbers of active decisions or bouncer blocks may indicate your proactive defenses are effectively blocking all malicious actors.
-However lets make sure no other issues
+High numbers of active decisions or bouncer blocks may indicate proactive defenses are already blocking malicious actors.
+Still verify that no other issue exists.

 Getting Help